smaclell/smaclell.github.io/_drafts/self-hosted-nancy-with-shadow-copy.md

 the Common Language Runtime for isolating code.
 They can use different security contexts, modify how assemblies are loaded and can be managed independently.
-There can be multiple AppDomains within a single process and can achieve some of the same isolation benefits.
+There can be multiple AppDomains within a single process and can achieve some of the same isolation benefits as processes.

 Using the separate AppDomain allows us to set the ``ShadowCopyFiles`` option to ``"true"``.
-This option will cause the assemblies to be loaded to another directory, preventing the local copies from being locked.
+This option will cause the assembly loading process to copy each assembly into a different directory and then load them from the new location.
+The local copies are left unlocked.
 For more information on [Shadow Copying Assemblies][shadow] refer to MSDN.

 The whole solution would look like the diagram below: